open-component-model/ocm-website/content/docs/overview/some_terms.md

 ### Artifact Identity

-Within a Component Version, all artifacts *must* have a unique identity.
-The identity always includes:
+Within a Component Version, all artifacts *MUST* have a unique identity.
+Every Source Identity or Resource Identity always includes a `name` that is typically used to express the intended purpose.

-- Kind: Artifacts are either `sources` or `resources`
-- Name: A name, typically used to express the intended purpose

 Artifacts may also have additional `extraIdentity` attributes, that contribute to their identities.
 ExtraIdentity attributes are string-to-string maps.